About the Board

 The Board’s business meetings and final decisions in character and fitness hearings are conducted in open sessions with public notice under the Texas Open Meetings Act.
 Board records are subject to the Public Information Act, except where confidentiality is required by statute or order of the Supreme Court.
 At every public meeting of the Board, time is allotted for interested persons to address the Board on matters of public interest and concern.

-Al Odom has been a member of the Board of Law Examiners since his appointment in 2009 by the Supreme Court of Texas and currently serves as Vice Chair.
+Al Odom has been a member of the Board of Law Examiners since his appointment in 2009 by the Supreme Court of Texas.
+He was elected as Vice Chair in 2014 and Chair in 2017.
 A founding partner of Schiffer, Odom, Hicks & Johnson PLLC, Al has been a trial lawyer since 1989 after graduating from University of Texas School of Law.
 Al represents plaintiffs and defendants in business torts, shareholder oppression/breach of fiduciary duty, partnership disputes, executive-level employment disputes and commercial landlord-tenant disputes.
 In addition to his professional activities, Al commits much of his time to community service and coaching his children’s sports teams.

-Augustin “Augie” Rivera, Jr. was appointed by the Supreme Court of Texas to the Board of Law Examiners in 2011.
+Augustin “Augie” Rivera, Jr. was appointed by the Supreme Court of Texas to the Board of Law Examiners in 2011, and elected as Vice Chair in 2017.
 Augie is a native and lifelong resident of South Texas, graduating from Stanford Law School in 1987.
 Augie practiced for over twenty five years serving as a litigation and insurance defense attorney throughout South Texas.
 He is currently serving as general cousel for the Del Mar College District.

 Teresa Ereon Giltner, Dallas, Texas